ashaniray/json_parser/README.md

 The only file that needs to be included is "json_parser.h"

 The files included in the project are:
 - **json_parser.h** : Header file that parses the json.
-Only this file needs to be included for parsing JSON.
+Only this file needs to be included in your application for parsing JSON.
 Call the method **parse_json** to get your parsed JSON
 - pretty_print_visitor.h : A visitor pattern implemenation of the parsed JSON.
-This is a sample implemenation of a visitor pattern on the parsed JSON and may not be included.
+This is a sample implemenation of a visitor pattern on the parsed JSON and may not be included in your application.
 - main.cpp : A sample application that reads a JSON string, parses it and prints the parse output to show how the json_parser.h may be used.